carpentries/undergrad-education-conversations/README.md

 Conversations about teaching computational skills to undergraduates

-This repostitory has been created as an extension of a 'Birds of a Feather' discussion at the 2017 iEvoBio conference, where ideas about where bandied about for building new undergraduate bioinformatics ciricula.
+This repostitory has been created as an extension of a 'Birds of a Feather' discussion at the 2017 iEvoBio conference, where ideas where bandied about for building new undergraduate bioinformatics ciricula.
 We wanted a centralized place to put those ideas, but also wanted to make sure they were accessible to the broader community.
 Thank you GitHub :)

-If you have ideas or would like to contribute to the discussion, please do so in [the issue tracker](https://github.com/carpentries/undergrad-education-conversations/issues).
-Below are bullet points posing questions and describing the general flow of our discussion, which will be adapted into more coherant issues shortly.
+If you have ideas or would like to contribute to the discussion, please do so in [the issues tracker](https://github.com/carpentries/undergrad-education-conversations/issues).
+Below are bullet points posing questions and describing the general flow of our discussion; these points will be adapted into more coherant issues shortly.

 * Is there some cost associated with teaching undergrads the traditionally memory